wpdispensary/dispensary-tinctures/README.txt

 **Requirements**

-When using the Dispensary Gear plugin, [WP Dispensary](https://www.wpdispensary.com) version 1.9.18+ needs to be installed and activated in order make use of the `Gear` menu type.
+When using the Dispensary Tinctures plugin, [WP Dispensary](https://www.wpdispensary.com) version 1.9.18+ needs to be installed and activated in order display the `Tinctures` menu type's pricing and details on individual item pages.

 **Shortcode**

-You can display your Dispensary Gear by adding the following shortcode:
+You can display your Dispensary Tinctures by adding the following shortcode:

-`[wpd-gear]`
+`[wpd-tinctures]`

 Full list of options:

-`[wpd-gear title="" posts="100" info="show" image="show" imgsize="dispensary-image" class="" viewall=""]`
+`[wpd-tinctures title="" posts="100" info="show" image="show" imgsize="dispensary-image" class="" viewall=""]`

-You can also display your Gear items by using the Dispensary Gear widget that this plugin adds.
+You can also display your Tinctures items by using the Dispensary Tinctures widget that this plugin adds.

 **Contribute**

 Want to help this plugin get better?
-Head over to [Github](https://github.com/wpdispensary/dispensary-gear) and open an issue or submit a pull request.
+Head over to [Github](https://github.com/wpdispensary/dispensary-tinctures) and open an issue or submit a pull request.

 == Installation ==

-1. In your WordPress admin dashboard, go to `Plugins` -> `Add New` and search for **Dispensary Gear**
+1. In your WordPress admin dashboard, go to `Plugins` -> `Add New` and search for **Dispensary Tinctures**
 3. Activate the plugin and enjoy!

 == Changelog ==